Stochastic PDE Limit of the Six Vertex Model

 \end{thm}

 \begin{rmk} In order to see the \ac{SBE} limit here it is necessary to look along the characteristic (in the sense of Burger's equation) direction.
-In \eqref{eq:empirical}, this is reflected in the slope $\mue$ which is essentially given by the derivative of $h(v)$ evaluated at $v$. \end{rmk}
+In \eqref{eq:empirical}, this is reflected in the slope $\mue$ which is given by the derivative of $h(v)$ evaluated at $v$ (as can be checked using \eqref{eq:slope}). \end{rmk}

 \emph{Proof sketch.} This result is proved in Section \ref{sect:pfthm6V}.
 Since the stochastic Gibbs states come from a suitably chosen stochastic \ac{6V} model, we can apply Theorem \ref{thm:S6V} to prove convergence.
 The convergence is for positive times, but using the stationarity, we can extend it easily to all time.